-The Foreword and Appendix are informative only and do not contain mandatory requirements necessary for conformance to this Standard.
+The Foreword, Appendix, Informational References and Recommended Documentation are informative only and do not contain mandatory requirements necessary for conformance to this Standard.
 As such, they may contain material that has not been subjected to public review or a consensus process.

-Reference documents cited within the Standard are mandatory and are only to be applied within the context for which they are cited.
+Reference documents cited within the Standard are mandatory unless they are identified as being Informational References.
+Referenced documents are only to be applied within the context for which they are cited.